Haroon Khan (boxer)

 Haroon Iqbal Khan (born 10 May 1991) is a British professional boxer, and Commonwealth Games Bronze medallist.

 Personal life

 Khan was born in Bolton, England, to a Pakistani Punjabi family with roots in Rawalpindi, Pakistan.

-He is the younger brother of former WBA and IBF World Light Welterweight Champion Amir Khan and is the first cousin of English cricketer Sajid Mahmood, related through a Paternal grandfather, Lal Khan, who came to England after being discharged from the Pakistan Army.
+He is the younger brother of former WBA and IBF World Light Welterweight Champion Amir Khan and is the first cousin of British cricketer Sajid Mahmood, related through a Paternal grandfather, Lall Khan, who came to England after being discharged from the Pakistan Army.

 Prior to boxing, Khan played football for his local club before the club was eventually shut down.
 Khan supports his local football team Bolton Wanderers and he also enjoys Indian Premier League cricket.
 His all-time favorite boxer is Oscar De La Hoya.

 In 2016, Khan married Arifa Janjua in Rawalpindi, Pakistan.
 Khan and Janjua then flew back to Bolton where their Walima took place.

 Amateur career

 Khan took up boxing through watching his older brother prevail at the sport as a youngster, as an amateur, he fought in the Bantamweight class where he held 66 wins and 19 losses.
 Khan has previously won the Junior ABA Championships once and Junior Four Nations Challenge twice.